Student Absence Declaration

 Many health-care providers are starting to withdraw or restrict situations in which they will issue sick notes or medical certificates, as they are often unable to verify the severity of a physical or mental health condition for most short-term absences.

-Last year, Dalhousie Health Services managed nearly 2,000 appointments just to acquire sick notes for short-term absences — the vast majority of which occurred after the illness had occurred and, thus, the clinician was unable to verify the severity of the physical or mental health condition.
+In 2017, Dalhousie Student Health & Wellness managed nearly 2,000 appointments just to acquire sick notes for short-term absences — the vast majority of which occurred after the illness had occurred and, thus, the clinician was unable to verify the severity of the physical or mental health condition.

 The move to eliminate sick notes for short-term absences aligns Dalhousie with best practices among Canada’s U15.
 Nearly all of the U15 group of leading universities do not accept sick notes for short-term illnesses.
 Five currently have a self-reporting tool similar to the one being implemented at Dalhousie.